 The material that goes into making this shoe is an amazing invention.
 We don’t know much about it but what we do know is that it’s 45% soy grown and sourced from around here.
 Also, on average, OKA-B shoes are made up of 15%-25% recycled material.
-This creative blend of eco-friendly materials gives you a pair of colorful shoes that don’t fade, are waterproof, and are incredibly low maintenance.
+This creative blend of eco-friendly materials gives you a pair of colorful shoes that don’t fade, are waterproof and are incredibly low maintenance.

 Who Oka-B Footwear is Ideal For

-If you’re looking for comfortable, vibrant, easy-to-clean shoes for women, look no further than Oka-B. It’s also a brand with soul that cares as much for you as it does for the environment.
+If you’re looking for comfortable, vibrant, easy-to-clean shoes for women, look no further than Oka-B. It’s also a brand with a soul that cares as much for you as it does for the environment.
 OKA-B offers a wide range of layouts from beachy to floral to sparkly to minimalist.
-Whether you’re home or headed to a spa, resort, or the beach, Oka-B’s fabulous collection of ballet flats, sandals, and flip flops are designed to make your day a breezy one.
+Whether you’re home or headed to a spa, resort, or beach, Oka-B’s fabulous collection of ballet flats, sandals, and flip-flops are designed to make your day a breezy one.
 If you’re interested, you can also check out some of our other favorite sandals made in the USA here.

 Their best-selling Men’s Riverside Hi-tops are a sneaker-boot hybrid made with vegetable-tanned Horween Dublin leather and fitted with ultra-comfy Poron insoles.
 For women, James Court Sneaker, made with ivory tumbled leather, and the sturdy Italian rubber sole is worth checking out.